Syuq/jira-angular/README.md

-# A simplified Quan ly du an built with Angular and Akita
+# A simplified project management built with Angular and Akita

 It is still <u>under development</u>.(Jun 2023) in my spare time.
-Thanks for visiting.
-See you!
+Thanks, See you!

 ![Tech logos][stack]